Title IX FAQs

 What are the support/resources offered by the Title IX Coordinator(s) ?

-Students who have reported sexual misconduct, dating violence, domestic violence, and/or stalking have the right to request interim protective measures and/or reasonable accommodations, including, but not limited to:
+Students who have reported Title IX sexual harassment have the right to request supportive measures and/or reasonable accommodations, including, but not limited to:

 - Changes to academic, living, dining, working, or transportation situations